ines-lang/pde-solver/README.md

+# dataset_generator
-This project solves PDEs like Burgers in 1D/2D/3D using Exponax.
+This project solves PDEs in 1D/2D/3D using differents solvers such as Exponax.
-It organizes results by PDE and initial condition, outputs `.h5` datasets and visualizations.
+It organizes results by PDE and initial condition, datasets `.h5` and visualizations.

-Output structure example:
+Output (and complete) structure example:
 ```
-data/
-  burgers/
-    sine/
+1D/
+    dataset_generator.py
+    stepper.py
+    pde/
+        ic/
             dataset.h5
+            metadata.json
             plots/
-        apebench_view.png   # if 1D
-        animation.mp4       # if 2D or 3D
+                seed_i.png # for 1d
 ```
+For the code to work, it is necessary to clone the Exponax repository and have the folder downloaded at the same level as the dataset_generator.